Cristina Amon completed her 13-year deanship on June 30, 2019.

 Professor Amon received the Engineers Canada Award for the Support of Women in 2010, was named one of the YWCA’s Women of Distinction in 2011 and one of Canada’s 25 Most Influential Women in 2012, and received the Ontario Professional Engineers Gold Medal in 2015 – the highest honour for engineering public service, technical excellence and professional leadership.
 In 2016 the Engineering Institute of Canada recognized her with its most prestigious award, the Sir John Kennedy Medal, for “outstanding services rendered to the engineering profession or noteworthy contributions to the science of engineering.”

-Active in executive boards and professional societies, Dr. Amon is an Independent Director of MKS Instruments Inc. (MKSI), a leading global provider of instruments and process control solutions for advanced manufacturing of semiconductor devices, energy generation and electro-optical products.
-She is chair of the research committee of NCDEAS (National Council of Deans of Engineering and Applied Science in Canada), founding chair of the Global Engineering Deans Council, and has served on advisory boards for several institutions (Stanford, UCLA, UIUC and Waterloo), and Foundations for Science, Engineering and Technology including in Brazil, Chile, Germany, Hong Kong, Ireland, Qatar and Portugal.
+Active in executive boards and professional societies, Dr. Amon is chair of the research committee of NCDEAS (National Council of Deans of Engineering and Applied Science in Canada), founding chair of the Global Engineering Deans Council, and has served on advisory boards for several institutions including Stanford, UCLA, UIUC and Waterloo, and Foundations for Science, Engineering and Technology including in Brazil, Chile, Germany, Hong Kong, Ireland, Qatar and Portugal.